How to use API Keys

 Error Handling

-If your API key is invalid or exceeds its rate limit, the API returns standard HTTP error codes:
+If your API key is invalid or your account hits a limit, the API returns standard HTTP error codes:

 Make sure your application gracefully handles these errors to avoid disruptions.